HE-Wenjian/iGPU-Leak/README.md

 # Technical-Explanation

-This is an uninitialized data vulnerability in the Intel Graphics driver, and it results in information leakage through the GPU hardware.
+This is an uninitialized data vulnerability due to Intel Graphics driver, and it results in information leakage through GPU hardware.
 In essence, the GPU state is not reset during a GPU context switch.
 We identify two components in Intel iGPUs that leak information due to this vulnerability: 1) shared local memory, and 2) the general register file in every execution unit (EU).